 Assessment criteria The student will be required to prepare a case study where he/she will have to apply the knowledge acquired during the course to a real tourism destination.
-The case study will be presented in one of the practical lessons.
+The case study represents the 50% of the final grade and can be retrieved in the extraordinary period of assessment.